trpo2023/geometry-harakki/README.md

-# Laboratory work №3 on the subject SDT*
+# Laboratory work #4 on the subject SDT*
-Building an application based on the program from Lab #1.
+Creating an application with unit testing.

 ## Authors:
 - [Dementiy Shipilov](https://github.com/harakki)